Education

 Serving More People in More Places: Operation Smile Champion Program

-Most people in both groups face unsurmountable barriers to access the health care they need.
+Most people in both groups face unsurmountable barriers to accessing the health care they need.

 With better-trained doctors, local health care systems are better equipped to serve more people in more places.